cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

 Instructions for compiling on a Debian-based system.
 The package names here are valid for Ubuntu 12.10 and may or may not work on your system.

-Building instructions, below, always assume you are running them from the Cataclysm:DDA source directory.
+Building instructions, below, always assume you are running them from the Cataclysm:BN source directory.

 ## Linux (native) ncurses builds